 Tenants who violate the terms of their lease are subject to the penalties outlined in the lease agreement.
-If you violate the terms of the lease again, we may take appropriate action, including issuing a monetary fine or terminating your lease.
+If you violate the terms of the lease again, we may take appropriate action.
 (Include further details about your enforcement procedures of warnings, fines, etc.)